ankeetmaini/blog/content/posts/planning-checklist.md

 </tbody>
 </table>

-this would be a big team meeting where everyone would be present and the leads would walk through the tickets prepared for the sprint; and clarify doubts of the team. team members would then add the storypoints and share their understanding of the task so that everyone is on the same page.
+this is a big team meeting where everyone would be present and the leads would walk-through the tickets prepared for the sprint; and clarify doubts of the team. members would then add the storypoints and share their understanding of the task so that everyone is on the same page.

 ## conclusion
 if you reached till here, then you can see **planning** is a whole team activity but there's a method to this madness. every person on the team comes into the exercise at different times and for different things.